Causes of World War II

 Look for answers to these questions:

-- Why, according to the author, did people start to reject the ideology behind nineteenth-century liberalism?
+- Why did people start to reject the ideology behind nineteenth-century liberalism?

 - How did some nineteenth-century thinkers use science to promote racist beliefs?